Stock Market Holidays 2021: Is the Stock Market Open Today?

 The NYSE is open from Monday through Friday, 9:30 a.m. to 4 p.m.
 EST but may occasionally close early.
 The NYSE also closes down on certain holidays.

 No matter if it’s a bull or a bear market, stock market closures are dictated by holidays and weekends.
 In all, there are nine calendar days per year when the stock markets close.
-Here’s a look at the stock market holidays from 2020 to 2021 and the dates they fall on.
+Here’s a look at the stock market holidays in 2021 and the dates they fall on.

 |Stock Market Holidays Observed by the New York Stock Exchange|